deuxp/lotide/README.md

 ## 12. letterPositions

-`letterPositions('string')`: Returns an object of letters that appear in the string and their index positions, listed in an array.
+`letterPositions(string)`: Returns an object of letters that appear in the string and their index positions, listed in an array.

 ___Params___:

-- (a) a String
+- (string) any String

 ___Behaviour___: